Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 python3 -m pip install mussels
 ```

+> _Important_: Always run `mussels` or `msl` in a small sub-directory.
+Mussels will recursively search your current directory for YAML recipe files.
+In a large directory, such as your home directory, this may take a long time.

 Update the Mussels cookbooks to get the latest build recipes and set the
 `clamav` cookbook to be trusted: